Animus-Surge/swingset-library/README.md

 # How to use

-Currently, there isn't much use for this engine.
-If you'd like to see what there is so far, feel free to run the `compile.bat`/`compile.sh` scripts, followed by the `run.bat`/`run.sh` scripts to run the current test system.

 # Documentation

 See the wiki for the documentation.
-Additionally, the program contains information for javadocs, which can be built by running the `buildjdocs.bat` or `buildjdocs.sh` files.

 Please note that running any of the scripts provided assumes that you have at least jdk 14 on your PATH variable.
-If you don't have it, you can get it at [https://java.oracle.com/].
+If you don't have it, you can get it at https://java.oracle.com/.